 - Salt to taste

-- A few teaspoons of milk or buttermilk, optional
+- Optional: a few teaspoons of milk or buttermilk

 Preheat oven to 400 F. Grease a cookie sheet.